Republic of Venice: 15th century: Territorial expansion

 In 1403, the last major battle between Genoa (now under French protection) and Venice was fought at Modon, and the final victory resulted in maritime hegemony and dominance of the eastern trade routes.
 The latter would soon be contested, however, by the inexorable rise of the Ottoman Empire.
 Hostilities began after Prince Mehmed I ended the civil war of the Ottoman Interregnum and established himself as sultan.
 The conflict escalated until Pietro Loredan won a crushing victory against the Turks off Gallipoli in 1416.

 Venice expanded as well along the Dalmatian coast from Istria to Albania, which was acquired from King Ladislaus of Naples during the civil war in Hungary.
 Ladislaus was about to lose the conflict and had decided to escape to Naples, but before doing so he agreed to sell his now practically forfeit rights on the Dalmatian cities for the reduced sum of 100,000 ducats.
 Venice exploited the situation and quickly installed nobility to govern the area, for example, Count Filippo Stipanov in Zara.
 This move by the Venetians was a response to the threatening expansion of Gian Galeazzo Visconti, Duke of Milan.
 Control over the northeast main land routes was also a necessity for the safety of the trades.
 In the first decade of 15th century Venice employed navy of around 10 war galleys.
 In 1424 it was increased to 25 galleys.

-In 1420-1450, Venice had around 3,345 ships manned by 36,000 men (45 galleys by 11,000 men, 300 navi ships by 8,000 men, 3000 small ships by 17,000 men), and had taken over most of what is now the Veneto, including the cities of Verona (which swore its loyalty in the Devotion of Verona to Venice in 1405) and Padua.
+In 1420-1450, Venice had around 3,345 ships crewed by 36,000 men (45 galleys by 11,000 men, 300 navi ships by 8,000 men, 3000 small ships by 17,000 men), and had taken over most of what is now the Veneto, including the cities of Verona (which swore its loyalty in the Devotion of Verona to Venice in 1405) and Padua.

 Slaves were plentiful in the Italian city-states as late as the 15th century.
 The Venetian slave trade was divided in to the Balkan slave trade and the Black Sea slave trade.
 Between 1414 and 1423, some 10,000 slaves, imported from Caffa (via the Black Sea slave trade), were sold in Venice.